msgphp/symfony-demo-app/README.md

 The `devops` directory holds all DevOps related concepts, thus separately from the application concern.

-ℹ️ Don't mix&match `.env` files; any concern could rely on a different parsing technique ([ref](https://github.com/symfony/recipes/pull/487))
+ℹ️ Don't mix&match `.env` files, considering each concern can rely on a different parsing technique ([ref](https://github.com/symfony/recipes/pull/487))

+⚠️ Never commit secret values in `.env.dist` for non-dev concerns

 ### `devops/environment/`

 The `environment` directory holds all available application staging environments, each environment containing a `docker-compose.yaml` file at least.
-By default environments inherit from the `base` directory, which is not an environment on itself.
+Its concern is to compose the final application logic.

+The following environment variables are automatically available in `docker-compose.yaml`.

+- [`$COMPOSE_PROJECT_NAME`]
+- `$APP_DIR`

+ℹ️ Consider standard [DTAP] environments a best practice.
+By default this template assumes `dev`, `test`, `accept` and `prod` respectively.
+All environments inherit from `base`.

+ℹ️ Do not confuse _staging environments_ with the _application environment_.
+It's a matrix where conceptually each application environment can run on any staging environment, either remote or locally.

 To customize a staging environment use: